How to Keep Birds from Flying into your Windows

 Perhaps your bird feeder (providing you have one) is inaptly placed and is actually directing bird traffic towards your window.
 Birds usually develop a certain flight place in able to access your feeder, so if you move the actual bird feeder either farther away or closer to your window, the bird will have to take a different route.
 Obviously the closer the bird feeder is, the more dangerous it can become so we would suggest moving it farther away if possible.

 This option is not very attractive so we would recommend it on a window that perhaps gets hit by birds but is not seen by other people.
-Taping or somehow stick plastic food wrap on your windows will get rid of the reflectiveness in the window itself which will in turn make the bird able to realize that it should not fly into it.
+Taping or sticking plastic food wrap on your windows will get rid of the reflectiveness in the window itself which will in turn make the bird able to realize that it should not fly into it.

 4.If You’re Feeling Festive – Get Some Balloons!